Skip to Content

 4. Power Inverter

-We have a 1500 watt inverter, which charged a computer and camera battery at the same time.
-If you plan on charging several larger electronics at once you’ll want at least this much or higher.
+We have a 1500 watt inverter, which charges a computer and camera battery at the same time.
+If you plan on charging several larger electronics at once, you’ll want at least this much or higher.

 5. Battery Starter car jumper